DayaAnand/Whatsapp-Bot/README.md

 3. Ngrok – download it (Used for converting the flask to an URL which communicates with twilio )
 4. Ngrok and twilio account.
 5. Whatsapp (everyone might have it).
-6. Third-party API to fetch information.
+6. Third-party APIs to fetch information.

 **Whatsapp Bot 1:**